 Finding the right technologies for your business

-If you hope to break into this very potent digital ecosystem, especially in e-commerce, then you must devote resources on picking the right technologies for your website.
+If you hope to break into this very potent digital ecosystem, especially in e-commerce, then you must devote resources to picking the right technologies for your website.

-On top of these technologies, you also need to beef up your website to make sure that it’s fit for China’s strict Internet guidelines as well as relevant to China’s huge consumer market.
+On top of these technologies, you also need to beef up your website to make sure that it fits China’s strict Internet guidelines as well as relevant to China’s huge consumer market.
 To ensure this, you must implement the right optimization techniques on your web pages as well as maintain your website’s performance through constant testing.

 When it comes to testing and monitoring your website’s performance, it is crucial to be able to regionally test your website to ensure that it works in most regions in China.
 Partner with an agency on the ground that can provide end-to-end solutions for your online business, with marketing strategies fit for your target market.
 Make sure that your agent knows the latest techniques that can help you capture the digital market in China.